-The Monkees even starred in their own feature film, Head (1968).
-Unfortunately for the so-called Pre-Fab Four, it was a dud at the box office.
+The Monkees even starred in their own feature film, Head, released in 1968.
+Unfortunately for the so-called "Pre-Fab Four," the movie was a box-office dued.
 That same year, their series was canceled and Tork left the group.
 Jones and the remaining members soldiered on for a while, releasing 1969's Instant Replay before splitting up.

-There was a renewed interest in the Monkees, however, in the 1980s.
-Some of their original recordings returned to the charts and Dolenz, Tork, and Jones reunited for a concert tour in 1986.
-That same year, the group released a greatest hits collection, Then and Now, which featured a new track, "That Was Then, This Is Now."
-Reruns of the group's series started airing on MTV in 1987, giving the band even more of a boost.
+In 1986, Dolenz, Tork and Jones reunited for a concert tour.
+That same year, they released a greatest hits collection, Then and Now, featuring a new track, "That Was Then, This Is Now."
+Reruns of the group's series began airing on MTV in 1987, giving the band even more of a boost.
 That same year, the Monkees released the album Pool It!.

 Known for his wit and warm sense of humor, Jones wrote several autobiographies, including 1987's They Made a Monkee Out of Me.
 He also owned several thoroughbred race horses.
 Music, however, has remained his main passion.
 He has recorded several solo albums, including 2001's Just Me.